kristosh/Essentials-of-Machine-Learning/mathintro.md

 \end{aligned}$$

 Even when we have data in tabular format, there are still choices to be made to obtain a numerical representation.
-For example, in Table 8.1, the gender column (a categorical variable) may be converted into numbers 0 representing “Male” and 1 representing “Female”.
-Alternatively, the gender could be represented by numbers −1, +1, respectively (as shown in Table 8.2).
-Furthermore, it is often important to use domain knowledge when constructing the representation, such as knowing that university degrees progress from bachelor’s to master’s to PhD or realizing that the postcode provided is not just a string of characters but actually encodes an area in London.
+For example, in Table 1.1, the gender column (a categorical variable) may be converted into numbers 0 representing `Male` and 1 representing `Female`.
+Alternatively, the gender could be represented by numbers `−1`, `+1`, respectively (as shown in Table 1.2).
+Furthermore, it is often important to use domain knowledge when constructing the representation, such as knowing that university degrees progress from `bachelor’s` to `master’s` to `PhD` or realizing that the postcode provided is not just a string of characters but actually encodes an area in London.